ecosensors/EcoIrrigation/README.md

 Pin | Output
 --- | ---
 1 | GND
-2 | VCC *
+2 | VCC
 3 | Analog pin (A0, A1, A2, ...)

-* The Watermark sensor must be powered only while reading a measure.
+** Important ** The Watermark sensor must be powered only while reading a measure.
 The rest of the time, it must not be power, to avoid AC current in the electrodes.

 ### Header J2
 Watermark sensor wires